 Health and Wellness Choices

-So then good health or wellness or well being, for us in the U.S., are terms that bring to mind a myriad of choices.
+So then good health. wellness, or well being are terms that bring to mind a myriad of choices.
 But not one-time choices.
 Most of our choices that lead to good health are daily choices that need to be made again and again.

 Consistent choices then become habits.
 And in order to stay on a path of good health, we have to not only develop consistent habits, but we need to not allow small mistakes to derail us.
 To me, good health means if I make one bad choice, I don’t allow it to be the beginning of a downward spiral.